Arion fuscus

-Arion fuscus, also known as the "dusky arion", is a species of small air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Arionidae, the roundback slugs.
+Arion fuscus, commonly known as the dusky arion or dusky slug, is a species of air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Arionidae, the roundback slugs.

-Arion subfuscus (Draparnaud, 1805) is considered by some authors to be a partial synonym for Arion fuscus.
-Arion subfuscus (Draparnaud, 1805) and A. fuscus (Müller, 1774) have very similar morphology and have overlapping distributional ranges in northwestern Europe.
-Arion fuscus is widespread throughout Central, North and East Europe whereas A. subfuscus is restricted to West Europe.
-(For practical purposes the two are synonyms in Germany and in the Czech Republic.)
-The two taxa are referred to as the species complex Arion subfuscus/fuscus both members having several evolutionary lineages.
-They are only separable by alloenzyme analysis and gonad type.
+Arion fuscus was formerly included within Arion subfuscus (Draparnaud, 1805).
+The two species have very similar morphologies and have overlapping distributional ranges in Northwestern Europe.
+Arion fuscus is widespread throughout Central, Northern and Eastern Europe whereas A. subfuscus is mostly restricted to Western Europe.
+Colloquially they may be distinguished as "northern" and "western" types, e.g. northern dusky arion or northern dusky slug for A. fuscus but western dusky arion/slug for A. subfuscus sensu stricto.
+The two taxa together are referred to as the species complex A. subfuscus/fuscus.
+They are separable only by genetic analysis or by the position and colour of the gonad..

 Description

 A 50–70 mm roundback slug.
 It is brown in colour, ranging from black-brown through olive-brown to orange and bright reddish-orange.
 Darker lateral bands are present.
 Dark pigment reaches under the pneumostome from back to front.
 The foot fringe is pale with thin lines.
 The sole is uniformly pale/translucent.The tentacles are pale or dark.
 It does not contract into a bell shape when stimulated.
-The Dusky Arion differs from other Arion species in its yellow-orange body mucus.
+The dusky arion differs from other Arion species in its yellow-orange body mucus.